 If you have visited here before, you know that I love chestnuts.

 I enjoy having them roasted, boiled or pureed.
+I also love the convenience of air fryer chestnuts.

-I replaced the tart apples with fennel, the sourdough bread with Italian Crusty bread, and played around with the variety and proportions of the herbs.
+I replaced the tart apples with fennel, the sourdough bread with Crusty Italian bread, and played around with the variety and proportions of the herbs.

 Hoping you all have a wonderful Thanksgiving Day with family and friends.